mbassara/jnapi-new/README.md

 ### Fun Fact

-I wrote this application a long time ago while I was in university.
+I wrote this application a long time ago while I was at university.
 Now, after 12 years, I’ve done a massive refactor, rewriting it to be more aligned with current coding practices.
-I cherry-picked a couple of commits to this repository: the first one is the current `master`, and the others are the original commits from 2013 :)
+I created this repository as a fork specifically for the recruitment process and initially planned to squash all commits.
+However, I left a couple of original commits from 2013 :)